-In the deploy window, enter your commit message and click Commit and Push to update your repository with the latest changes.
-The user committing changes on Appsmith is tagged as the commit author.
+- In the deploy tab on the Modal, enter your commit message and click Commit and Push to update your repository with the latest changes.

-In case the remote counterpart of your current branch has some commits that are not present on the local branch, the push command would fail, and you would need to pull the changes to proceed.
-After pulling the changes, once you click on the pull button, all changes would be finally pushed to the repository, including the last commit.
+In case the remote counterpart of your current branch has some commits that aren't present on the local branch, the push command would fail, and you would need to pull the changes to proceed.
+After pulling the changes, push the changes again and all changes would be finally pushed to the repository, including the last commit.

-- Renaming a resource is the same as deleting the old resource and creating a new one in the Git file system.
+Renaming files: if you rename an entity (query, widgets etc), it's the same as deleting the old entity and creating a new one in the Git file system.
 For example, when you rename a query, you may see